stel1a/Paranoia-Task-Reciever/README.md

 3. `pip install .` (create a python venv first if you need to)
 4.  start the script by running `paranoia` in the terminal :3c.

+(if the printer isn't being detected, try adding usbutils on windows, and changing udev rules on *NIX devices, example below)

+`SUBSYSTEM=="usb", ATTRS{idVendor}=="04b8", ATTRS{idProduct}=="0202", MODE="0666", GROUP="uucp"`
+(get the vendor id and product from lsusb, and if you don't have uucp as a valid group, try dialout instead !!)

 # Dependencies
 * python-escpos (python-escpos[all])
 * python-rich (tui)